Skip to content

 Wibowo E, Maharani RV, Sutikno NA.
 Symblepharon as Ocular Manifestation Post Stevens-Johnson Syndrome: A Rare Case.
 Romanian Journal of Ophthalmology.
 2024 Oct-Dec; 68(466):$2.
 Figure 1.
 PMCID: PMC11809831.
 License: CC BY.

 Both eyes are narrowed and cannot open fully; the right anterior segment is covered with scars and granulation tissue, and the left eye shows narrowing and scars after eyelid transplantation.
-This illustrates severe ocular surface changes in the chronic phase in terms of main symptoms and clinical findings.
+This presents severe chronic ocular surface changes in the main symptoms and clinical findings.

-• Bilateral conjunctival injection, foreign body sensation, and ocular pain: A rash mainly on the trunk occurs simultaneously with or within a few days of the ocular symptoms.
+• Bilateral conjunctival hyperemia, foreign body sensation, and ocular pain: Ocular symptoms occur simultaneously or within a few days before the onset of a rash mainly on the trunk.

 • Decreased visual acuity: Caused by corneal and conjunctival epithelial defects in the acute phase and corneal opacity in the chronic phase.